DorBreger/dl-vscode-server/README.md

 Will print the latest commit sha for VS Code (server and CLI are current synced and always the same)

+`--tar`
+    Allows to specify the tarball path to use for the installation.
+This allows building dev containers as part of a CI process in an isolated or air-gapped environment.

 `--cli`
 Switches the binary download VS Code CLI.